wanqing-zhang/wanqing-zhang.github.io/_pages/personal.md

 ## Dance

 Long before I started conducting research, I began training in Chinese classical dance-a passion that has remained with me for more than 20 years.
 I enjoy performing on stage, where I exchange lab coats for costumes and scientific presentations for dance performances.
-As it turns out, both research and dance require careful preparation, endless practice, and a certain amount of optimism that nothing unexpected happens when the spotlight turns on.
+Work hard, dance harder 💃.

 <div class="swiper danceSwiper">